Enter stunning homes and tap into the minds of the designers behind them.

 Home tour: La Scala residence in Bowen Hills by Richards and Spence

-Perched high on a cliffside plot in Bowen Hills, a suburb just north of Brisbane’s CBD, La Scala is the private residence of architects Ingrid Richards and Adrian Spence.
-Drawing upon four years of collected ideas, Richards and Spence desired to create a house in which the outside space acted solidly as its centrepiece.
-The resulting dwelling – a section of which was resolved with a sketch by Ingrid on a paper napkin while the creative couple were on holidays – evokes snapshots of the Mediterranean and Central and South America, its bare masonry standing out under Queensland’s famed blue skies.
+Perched high on a cliffside plot in Bowen Hills, a suburb just north of Brisbane’s CBD, La Scala is the private residence of Ingrid Richards and Adrian Spence of Richards and Spence.
+Drawing upon four years of collected ideas, the architects desired to create a house where the outside space acted solidly as its centrepiece.
+The resulting dwelling – a section of which was resolved by Ingrid with a sketch on a napkin while on holidays – evokes snapshots of the Mediterranean and Central and South America.
+Its bare masonry standing out under Queensland’s famed blue skies.

 October 27, 2020